amedev1/ame/README.md

 # Another Memory Ends

 Welcome to ame, a passion project exclusively in C.
-For now it consists of libraries and small tools, currently being converted from C++ to C.
+For now it consists of libraries, small tools, and examples, currently being converted from C++ to C.
 See release folder for binary versions of tools.

 # Code Documentation